Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Algorithmic formulation, witnesses and certifiers

 \begin{restatable}{prop}{PropPointedConeExpression} \end{restatable} These expressions are useful due to the fact that the vertex enumeration problem is well-defined for the sets $\mycone{\proj{\mainr}{\closure\sets}}$ and $\mycone{\proj{\mainr}{\closure\sete}}$: \begin{restatable}{prop}{PropPointedSpanningPRSE} $\mycone{\proj{\mainr}{\closure\sets}}$ and $\mycone{\proj{\mainr}{\closure\sete}}$ are spanning pointed cones in $\mainr$. \end{restatable} Together with \cref{prop:PointedConeExpression}, this shows that applying the vertex enumeration map to $\mycone{\proj{\mainr}{\closure\sets}}$ and $\mycone{\proj{\mainr}{\closure\sete}}$ will yield the extremal half-lines of $\polar{\reds}{\mainr}$ and $\polar{\rede}{\mainr}$:

 Knowing the extremal half-lines of $\polar\reds\mainr$ and $\polar\rede\mainr$, the characterization of $\sepes$ as the convex hull of its extremal half-lines is readily obtained.
 First consider the following proposition: \begin{restatable}{prop}{PropSepesSpanningPointed} $\sepes$ is a spanning pointed cone in $\mainr\otimes\mainr$. \end{restatable} This proposition together with \cref{prop:ResolutionPointedCone} guarantees that we may represent $\sepes$ as the convex hull of its extremal half-lines.
-The following definition will prove useful in this section: \begin{definition} Given any two sets $X,Y\subseteq \mainr$, the minimal tensor product set $X\oprod Y\subseteq \mainr\otimes\mainr$ is defined as
+If $\halfl_1$ and $\halfl_2$ are half-lines in $\mainr$, then $\halfl_1\oprod\halfl_2$ is a half-line in $\mainr\otimes\mainr$.
+The following proposition makes explicit the extremal half-lines of $\sepes$ (recall \cref{def:minimal tensor product}): \begin{restatable}{prop}{PropResolutionSepes} It holds that